ElectricityAuthority/tracing/README.md

 A sample of the input data can be found within this repository at /data/input along with a fuller description of the input data which also includes mapping files required for the tracing routine.

+### Testing

+A couple of simple tests have been included to help understanding and to aid in bug-fixing the tracing code.

+  - A simple 3 bus system, and;
+  - the 4 bus system used in the Bialek paper [1].

+These tests use input files in the same format as the vSPD output files.

+A test can be done by setting the test_data variable to either testA, for the 3 bus system, or testB for the 4 bus system.
+Currently it will error out as only 1 TP is traced.
+Results can be found in the testA and testB directories (DJH - 9/7/2015)

+These tests are being used to help fine-tune the trace code and provide more confidence in the trace output.

+Recent testing (6-9/7/2015) has led to a some fine-tuning of the tracing process.

+  - upstream trace calculations have been altered - so far appears to be minor.
+  - loss modelling is now being handled correctly - this is second-order, so will have a minor impact.
+  - negative load was not modelled.
+This over-sight effected wind generation.
+This is now modelled and currently been tested.

+### Future improvements

+  - the substation share process could be redesigned/improved, see comments in trace.py.
+  - the code could do with a bit of re-factoring and a tidy to improve readability, etc

 ## Outputs